How did Doug Mastriano publish a thesis that critics claim is problematic?

 “That description is from another photograph,” the PhD candidate told The Independent while going through the report.
 “So he’s making it up.
 He’s just collaged two different things to make something look like he’s arguing his case.”

+Dr MaGee confirmed in an emailed statement to The Independent that the university had received Mr Gregory’s second report and would be following the school’s policy when it came to dealing with allegations of research misconduct.

+He added that, due to the Right to Information and Protection of Privacy Act, the school is not permitted to “discuss the personal information of our students, including educational information, whether the student is a public personality or not, without the student’s consent,” which would include Mr Mastriano.

-The Independent has approached Mr Mastriano, Dr MaGee, and the president of UNB for comment on the recent report’s findings, but none of them responded before publication.
+The Independent has approached Mr Mastriano for comment but he didn’t respond before publication.

 The fallout